oluremi-akindeko/RESTAURANT-ORDER-ANALYSIS/README.md

 # Data Preparation
 This process involves cleaning, transforming, and enriching the data to prepare it for analysis.
 After downloading the raw Excel file, it was converted to a CSV (comma-delimited) format.
 Duplicates were removed, and column data types were adjusted to align with the data types defined in the PostgreSQL relational database schema, ensuring seamless data loading and minimizing errors.
 Additionally, date formats were standardized to match the expected database format for consistency and accuracy.
 # Data Loading
-The second step in the data preparation process involved transferring data from the original source—Excel into the PostgreSQL database.
+The second step in the data preparation process involved transferring data from the original source, Excel into the PostgreSQL database.
 I created two separate tables, order_details and menu_items, and successfully imported the cleaned CSV files into each table making use of the query shown in the image below.

 ![image](https://github.com/user-attachments/assets/c6b99a31-184a-45bf-b27f-e28c42b7f234)
 # Analysis and Findings